 Globally 95% of all plastic packaging is used once and then wasted, often as litter.
 In its 2014 Marine Debris report in Australia, the CSIRO stated that, ‘two thirds of the marine debris found along our coastline is plastic, most from local sources.’

 In Australia, most state governments are moving to reduce plastic litter through the introduction of Container Deposit Schemes and bans on single-use plastic.
-South Australia has been leading the way for many years - the rest of the country is only recently catching up!
 These measures have been shown to dramatically reduce plastic litter and are recognised as good steps in addressing plastic pollution of our environment.

 Many individuals and businesses have become aware of the plastic pollution problem and are changing practices.
 However, we need whole communities taking control of their plastic footprint, with a focus on long lasting solutions.

 Plastic Free SA is the South Australian pilot of the Boomerang Alliance's 'Plastic Free Places program, which focuses on the next step to achieving this wide-scale change.

-Our communities are playing a vital role in the next stage towards fighting against plastic pollution, leading the way in showing what can be achieved when a community works together towards a single goal - and are empowering other communities to follow.
+Our communities play a vital role in the next stage towards fighting against plastic pollution, leading the way in showing what can be achieved when a community works together towards a single goal - and are empowering other communities to follow.